Amani-Development/amani-frontend/README.md

 The following scripts are available in `package.json`:

-- `npm start` - Starts the development server.
+- `npm start` - Starts the development server using `react-scripts`.
-- `npm run build` - Builds the project for production.
+- `npm run build` - Builds the project for production using `react-scripts`.
+- `npm test` - Runs the test suite using `react-scripts`.
+- `npm run eject` - Ejects the configuration files (use with caution).
-- `npm run storybook` - Launches Storybook for isolated component development.
+- `npm run storybook` - Launches Storybook for isolated component development on port 6006.
+- `npm run build-storybook` - Builds a static Storybook.
-- `npm test` - Runs the test suite.
+- `npm run deploy` - Deploys the build to GitHub Pages using `gh-pages`.

 ## Configuration

-- **Error Handling**: Error handling is configured to ensure smooth UX.
+- **Error Handling**: Configured to ensure a smooth UX.
 - **Storybook**: Configured for developing and testing UI components in isolation.
 - **TailwindCSS**: Used for styling with utility classes.
 - **TypeScript**: Enforces type checking throughout the codebase.